runjia0124/GSR-learning-for-UIE/README.md

 # Global Structure Guided Learning Framework for Underwater Image Enhancement

-Please note that this work is still **under peer-review**, submitted to "The Visual Computer" in May, 2021.

-This is the official implementation for "[Global Structure-guided Learning Framework for Underwater Image Enhancement](https://runjia-rasisa.github.io/files/paper3.pdf)".
+This is the official implementation for the paper "[Global Structure-guided Learning Framework for Underwater Image Enhancement](https://runjia-rasisa.github.io/files/paper3.pdf)".

 ### Representative Results